hoisie/simpleconfig/Readme.md

 ## *Changes*

-I use .properties file format to replace hoisie's original config format.
+I use .properties file format to replace hoisie's config format.
+This .properties format is more common, especially to Java developer.

 now: